Bulldozer Action In Mumbais Mira Road Where Ram Mandir Rally Was Attacked After Pran Pratishtha In Ayodhya

 Trending Photos

-MUMBAI: The Eknath Shinde government in Maharashtra on Tuesday initiated bulldozer action against "illegal" constructions in Mumbai's Mira Road suburb, which witnessed violence both preceding and succeeding the Ram Temple 'Pran Pratishtha' ceremony in Ayodhya, led by Prime Minister Narendra Modi on Monday.
+MUMBAI: The Eknath Shinde government in Maharashtra on Tuesday initiated bulldozer action against "illegal" constructions in Mumbai's Mira Road suburb where a Ram Temple rally, which was being held to celebrate the 'Pran Pratishtha' ceremony in Ayodhya, was attacked by a group of unidentified miscreants.
+The action is being taken by the Municipal Corporation with the help of local police following directions from the Maharashtra Government.

 #WATCH | Illegal structures and encroachments razed by bulldozers in the Naya Nagar area of Mira Road where Ram Mandir Pranpratishtha celebrations were stone pelted.
 After instructions from the Maharashtra government action is being taken by Municipal Corporation with the help of… pic.twitter.com/gx0RAhB8uH — ANI (@ANI) January 23, 2024